Getting Started with spaCy

 Tokenization is the task of splitting a text into meaningful segments called tokens.
 The input to the tokenizer is a unicode text and the output is a Doc object.

 A Doc is a sequence of Token objects.
-Each Doc consists of individual tokens, and we can iterate over them.
+Each Doc consists of individual tokens that you can iterate over.

 doc = nlp("Apple isn't looking at buyig U.K. startup for $1 billion")